Antoine-Roucau/SQL_Csharp/README.md

 - Console-based user interface
 - Modular architecture for easy maintenance

-## Database Structure
-The system uses a relational database with tables for:
-- Bicycles and parts inventory
-- Customer data
-- Orders and sales
-- Employees and stores
-- Suppliers and procurement

 ## Installation
 1. Set up MySQL server and import the SQL schema files from the `/Serveur` directory